SwapysProject/Offline_Voice_Authentication/README.md

 *   **Noise Reduction (Disabled):** Disabling this step appeared to *increase* the score gap between genuine and imposter users in testing with Resemblyzer for this specific setup, suggesting it was removing discriminative features.
 Re-enabling it would require careful re-tuning of the similarity threshold and re-evaluation.
 *   **Speaker Distinguishability:** This remains the hardest challenge.
 Even with enhancements, Resemblyzer may struggle with very similar voices.
 The observed gap between genuine and imposter scores dictates the system's practical security.

-## Limitations & Potential Improvements

-same passphrase as registration* generally yields more consistent results with Resemblyzer.
-    *   A new audio clip is recorded and saved as a WAV backup.
-    *   A **placeholder Liveness Check** is performed. **WARNING:** This provides no real anti-spoofing.
-    *   **No noise reduction** is applied in the current configuration.
-    *   An **Energy Check** (RMS) is performed by reading the saved WAV file.
-If energy is below `MIN_RMS_ENERGY`, authentication fails.
-    *   If the energy check passes, `resemblyzer` extracts an embedding from the authentication audio file.
-    *   The system calculates the **cosine similarity** between the stored (averaged) voiceprint and the newly generated embedding.
-    *   The result is displayed, including the numerical similarity score and a text-based visualization bar.
-    *   If the similarity score exceeds a predefined `SIMILARITY_THRESHOLD` (default: 0.70, **requires tuning**), authentication is successful; otherwise, it fails.

 ## Features